amc1119/CryptoClustering/README.md

         a.
 Analyized the difference between this k value and the one found using the original data.

+            Note: It does not differ from the best k value found using the original data.

 # Use K-means on the PCA Data to Cluster Cryptocurrencies
 * Used the best k-value to cluster the cryptocurrencies on the PCA data.